yiisoft/yii2/docs/guide/helper-html.md

 `Html::encode()`.
 Second argument is what will be in `href` of `<a` tag.
 See [Url::to()](helper-url.md) for details on what values it accepts.
 Third argument is array of tag properties.

-In you need to generate `mailto` link you can use the following code:
+If you need to generate `mailto` link you can use the following code:

 ```php
 <?= Html::mailto('Contact us', 'admin@example.com') ?>